Regularized theta lifts for orthogonal groups over totally real fields: Introduction

 In Section \ref{sect:sing} we define the regularization and study its properties.
-It suffices to do this for the functions $f_{-m}(\tau,1-k)$ for $m$ totally positive, see \eqref{eq:deffms}.
-If $\Re(s)$ is sufficiently large, then the theta integral of $f_{-m}(\tau,s)$ can be regularized by first integrating over $u$ and afterwards over $v$, see Definition~\ref{def:regint}.
+It suffices to do this for the functions $f_{m}(\tau,1-k)$ for $m$ totally positive, see \eqref{eq:deffms}.
+If $\Re(s)$ is sufficiently large, then the theta integral of $f_{m}(\tau,s)$ can be regularized by first integrating over $u$ and afterwards over $v$, see Definition~\ref{def:regint}.
 The resulting function $\Phi_m(z,h,s)$ is an eigenfunction of the invariant Laplacian on $\D$ with a singularity along the special divisor $Z(m)$ of discriminant $m$.
-Employing ideas of Oda--Tsuzuki \cite{OT} and Miatello--Wallach \cite{MW} we compute the spectral expansion of $\Phi_m(z,h,s)$ and use it to derive a meromorphic continuation to the whole $s$-plane and a functional equation in $s$ (see Theorems \ref{thm:spectral} and \ref{thm:smoothcont}).
-We define the regularized theta integral of $f_{-m}(\tau,1-k)$ as the constant term in the Laurent expansion of $\Phi_m(z,h,s)$ at $s=1-k$.
+By means of ideas of Oda and Tsuzuki \cite{OT} we compute the spectral expansion of $\Phi_m(z,h,s)$ and employ it to derive a meromorphic continuation to the whole $s$-plane and a functional equation in $s$ (see Theorems \ref{thm:spectral} and \ref{thm:smoothcont}).
+We define the regularized theta integral of $f_{m}(\tau,1-k)$ as the constant term in the Laurent expansion of $\Phi_m(z,h,s)$ at $s=1-k$.
 So for any harmonic Whittaker form

 of weight $k$ we obtain a regularized theta lift $\Phi(z,h,f)$. \begin{theorem} (See Theorem \ref{thm:reglift}.)
 The regularized theta lift $\Phi(z,h,f)$ of $f$ is a logarithmic Green function in the sense of Arakelov geometry for the divisor